wyldclaw/betterworldmap-addons/addons/BetterWorldMap_Dragonflight/README.md

 Control the visibility of the following events on the Dragon Isles world map:

+* Dreamsurge locations in all zones.
+* Fyrakk Assault locations in The Azure Span and the Ohn'ahran Plains.
 * Grand Hunts locations in all zones.
-* Dreamsurge locations in all zones.

 ### The Waking Shores